mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/mogrify.md

 - Resize all images starting with "DSC" to 800x600 `mogrify -resize {{800x600}} {{DSC*}}`

-- Convert all PNG images in the directory to JPEG `mogrify -format {{jpg}} {{*.png}}`
+- Convert all PNGs in the directory to JPEG
+`mogrify -format {{jpg}} {{*.png}}`

 - Halve the saturation of all image files in the current directory